 - Pollination – A preliminary stage, which is involved in the transfer of pollen grains across the anther to the stigma through pollinating agents, including wind, water, birds, insects, butterflies, bats, and other animals.
 There are two types of pollination- self, and cross-pollination.

 - Zygote formation – In this stage, a zygote is formed by the fusion of male and female gametes.
 This process is known as fertilization.

 - Fruit and Seed formation – The final stage of reproduction in which fertilization takes place.
-In this stage the formed zygote is developed into an embryo, the ovary develops into fruit and ovules into seeds.
+In this stage the formed zygote develops into an embryo, the ovary develops into fruit and ovules into seeds.

 Also Read: Fertilization in Plants

 This was a brief introduction to sexual reproduction in plants.
 Stay tuned with BYJU’S to learn more in detail about the Plants, its parts and different modes of reproduction in plants.